kjansson/minipot/README.md

 -networkmode    # Docker network mode to use for container.
 Defaults to "none".
 Use with caution!
 -sessiontimeout # Number of seconds before closing a session.
 Defaults to 1800.
 -inputtimeout   # Number of seconds before closing a session if no user input is detected.
 Zero or less disables timeout.
 Defaults to 300.
+-envvars        # Environment variables to pass on to container, in the format VAR=val and separated by ','.
+If you want to do some custom stuff in your container.

 ```